A gamer murdered his family and told his online friends. Then, they tracked him down

 They consulted another user called Junior, from Costa Rica, whom they thought might know Menhaz better than they did.
 Junior tried to reach Menhaz, messaging him until the account finally replied, according to the documentary: “This may upset you, but I did it.”
 The person behind the account then threatened to kill his father and his sister next.

 The group were no closer to identifying or locating Menhaz.
-They looked at the history of Menhaz’s messages and determined he was likely located in the Eastern Time zone.
+They looked at the history of Menhaz’s messages and determined he was likely located in the Eastern Standard Time zone in North America.
 A check of his IP address returned a location in Toronto, but IP addresses only give a general idea of where someone might be.
-“That narrows it down from 7.3 billion people to six million people,” Nicole says in the documentary.
+“That narrows it down from 7.3 billion people to 6 million people,” Nicole says in the documentary.
 “It’s like finding a needle in a haystack.”

 Then, Menhaz logged back into the game.
 This gave Austin, one of the administrators, a chance to trace a more precise IP address – and therefore a more precise location.
 That time, he was able to narrow it down to a specific building on a specific street in Toronto.
 The group located a phone number for the landlord, hoping they might be able to identify Menhaz’s apartment number.